 - The Mighty Mississippi (November 23, 2019–April 18, 2021)

 - The St. Louis Rogues’ Gallery (September 22, 2018–March 10, 2019)

 History Clubhouse, a learning center for children, is now open daily from 10 am-4 pm at the museum.
-The children’s section was designed in conjunction with local families that desired a place for their children to learn about history and foster education in the community.
-Added to the interactive galleries, the children will also benefit from scheduled story time and events through Family Nights.
+The children’s section was designed in conjunction with local families that desired a place for their children to learn about the history and foster education in the community.
+Added to the interactive galleries, the children will also benefit from scheduled storytime and events through Family Nights.

 Grab a bite to eat at Cafe St. Louis before you go, this cozy cafe setting serving up signature St. Louis foods plus daily soups, sandwiches, and salads.
 Groups of 10-50 can plan group plated or buffet lunches, and even combine these meals with a guided exhibit tour.
 The guided tours allow groups to 'gain in-depth knowledge and learn behind the scenes information about ongoing and special exhibits', and last about 45 minutes to an hour.

 Adult groups may also want to add on a guided scavenger hunt experience, in which teams will